 Don’t get caught up with the word “hack”.
 The violation doesn’t have to be from a malicious digital break in.
 Computer viruses and IT incidents have the potential to compromise protected health information too.
 While we can’t really speak for why criminals would choose to target hospitals and compromise protected health information, we can shed some light on the latter.

 We tend to think that the Cloud is impervious to losing all of our records and imaging information.
 That’s not entirely true, and it has nothing to do with the software.
 It has everything to do with human error.
-What was the last time you changed your password?
+When was the last time you changed your password?
 In fact, do multiple users at your practice use the same username and/or password?
-Usernames and passwords are the gating factors in majority of “IT Incidents” reported in HIPAA violations.
+Usernames and passwords are the gating factors in the majority of “IT Incidents” reported in HIPAA violations.
 If you don’t already have one in place, set up a plan with your IT department that ensures your passwords are strong.
 Want to double up on your measures?
 Change out your password every 30 days.